A Place to Learn, Have Fun and Fish!

 Check out some of the fun fishing and learning opportunities we have available.

-Family Fishing Clinics is an introductory class to fishing.
+Family Fishing Clinics are introductory classes to fishing.
 Family Fishing Clinics will teach skills on how to tie fishing knots, how to rig a rod and reel, casting and the best part is everyone will get to try their hand at fishing.
 All ages are welcome, so come out and play, enjoy the outdoors and make this a Family Fun Day!

 Help hook kids and families on fishing!
 Become a Certified DNR Fishing Instructor and host Family Fishing Clinics throughout the state.

 Fishing Rodeos events are designed to provide youth with opportunities to catch fish.
 Come out and visit a fishing rodeo near you!

 Have you ever wanted to try the sport of fishing, but never had the equipment to do so?
 The tackle loaner program is for you!
 Several tackle loaner sites are set up around the state at various state parks to provide an opportunity for adults, kids, and families to try their hand at fishing.
 Check out a tackle loaner site near you, borrow a rod and catch a fish!